Hysteroscopic Bowel Injury

 - Visualize active electrodes and oscillating blades at all times

-- Refrain from advancing surgical instruments while operating in the endometrial or myometrial spaces
+- Refrain from advancing active surgical instruments while operating in the endometrial or myometrial spaces

 - Avoid resecting into the myometrium

-Ultrasound guidance may be helpful in difficult cases.
+Ultrasound guidance may be helpful in difficult cases to both guide dilation of a stenotic cervix and monitor the position of the instruments used in the operation.
 Alternatively, concomitant laparoscopy provides direct visualization of nearby viscera, and displaces bowel.
 Laparoscopy may be considered in patients who have had prior uterine surgeries, have extensive adhesive disease, or who will need deep myometrial resection.

 Munro MG, Christianson LA.
 Complications of Hysteroscopic and Uterine Resectoscopic Surgery.
 Clin Obstet Gynecol.
 2015 Dec;58(4):765-97. doi: 10.1097/GRF.0000000000000146.